liqi-casia/DSDH-HashingCode/README.md

 # DSDH-HashingCode
-This repository is the source code for our paper Deep Supervised Discrete Hashing (https://arxiv.org/pdf/1705.10999.pdf) Qi Li, Zhenan Sun, Ran He and Tieniu Tan, NIPS 2017.
+This repository is the source code for our paper Deep Supervised Discrete Hashing (https://arxiv.org/pdf/1705.10999.pdf) Qi Li, Zhenan Sun, Ran He and Tieniu Tan.
 This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
 Part of the code is modified from DPSH(https://cs.nju.edu.cn/lwj/).

 Stage 1: